Britain to set up real-time bond and stock trading record

 It is the latest in a welter of reforms, many contained in a approved last week, to bolster the City of London as a global financial centre, particularly after being largely cut off from the European Union due to Brexit.

-The Financial Conduct Authority (FCA) said it was proposing to create a 'consolidated' tape, which combines trading data from the London Stock Exchange and other platforms, to increase transparency and access to trading.
+The Financial Conduct Authority (FCA) said it was proposing to create a 'consolidated' tape, which combines trading data from the London Stock Exchange and other platforms, to increase transparency, access to trading, and cut trading costs.

 The FCA aims to have the regulatory framework in place by 2024 and would run a competitive tender for a bonds market tape first, followed by stocks.